Skip to main content

 75%

-This research confirms what we’ve always known.
+This research confirms what we've always known.
 Countries, communities, and families are only as healthy as the women within them.
-Women carry the health of their families and communities every day – often putting their own care last.
-This report is a reminder that investing in women’s health isn’t a side issue; it’s the foundation for a stronger, fairer, and healthier Canada, and one of the smartest investments our country can make.
+Investing in women's health isn't a side issue; it's the foundation for a stronger, fairer, and healthier Canada.

 Dive into the data